osoykan/db-scheduler-additions/README.md

 # Additions For Db Scheduler

-This is a WIP project to add support for additional databases and a Ktor UI plugin for the [Db Scheduler](https://github.com/kagkarlsson/db-scheduler) project.
+This project aims to add support for additional databases and a Ktor UI plugin for the [Db Scheduler](https://github.com/kagkarlsson/db-scheduler) project.
+If you find any bug please report it.

 ## UI Ktor Plugin